• Skip to main content

 Isaiah 46:9-10 NLT

 God can and will do whatever He wants.
 For those who are friends of God, this should provide increased comfort and trust.
-For those who are yet enemies of God, I bet that is scary and irritating.
+For those who are yet enemies of God, this is likely scary and irritating.
 I remember the emptiness I felt when I was unable to understand who God is.

 If you are a believer, then you must have some positive memories.
 At the very least, God has done a work in your life to cause you to cross over from death to life.
 Can you remember what that felt like?
 I remember how uplifting and hopeful I felt when I first believed.